 The Top 10 Most Haunted Places in Colorado

-All across the state there are tales of tragedy and mystery.
+Tales of tragedy and mystery are common all across Colorado.
 It seems that the spirits of those long-dead can’t escape their old stomping grounds.
-Today, the sightings of such ghosts are so rampant that tours are offered all across Colorado.
-It gives the living a chance to brush shoulders with the dead.
+Today, the sightings of such ghosts are so rampant that the living often brush shoulders with the dead.
+Read on, if you dare, to learn what makes the most haunted places in Colorado so scary and intriguing.

 Many people firmly believe that Colorado is the one of the most haunted states in America.
 After reading the next 10 accounts, you just might agree.
-Few states have such a broad range of historical locations, hauntings, and tellings that tie in to the dead!
+Few states have such a broad range of historical locations, and hauntings that give us such a vantage into the world of the dead.

 10. The Stanley Hotel